CIsValid/init.lua/README.md

 # init.lua
 🔲✅☑️⛔❔

-**Nvim / Neovide Config, heavily inspired by ThePrimeagen.**
+# Nvim / Neovide Game Dev Config, heavily inspired by ThePrimeagen.

-Overarching goal was to make a config that fits Game Development like a glove.
+Overarching is to make a config that fits Game Development like a shrek fits his swamp.

-*Requirements: Make sure you have in your path:*
+*Prerequisite requirements:*

-- make sure you install the clangd support component through Visual Studio Setup, and make sure the installed clang++.exe is in your system path env variable.
+- Make sure you install the clangd support component through Visual Studio Setup, and make sure the installed clang++.exe is in your system path env variable.
 Needs to be added manually to path, the installer does not do that
-- python 3.11 - 3.12 installed in your path
+- Python 3.11 - 3.12 installed in your path
-- from cmd line do pip install neovim to install the python neovim module.
+- From cmd line do pip install neovim to install the python neovim module.
 Needed for ultisnips snippets
-- ripgrep in your path
+- Install [ripgrep](https://github.com/BurntSushi/ripgrep) and ensure to add ripgrep in your path.

-**Goals:**
+### Goals:

-------- Config:
+*------- Config:*

 🔲 Improve Keybinds

 ✅ Plugins Needed

-------- Engines:
+*------- Engines:*

 🔲 Unreal Engine